datascience-mobi-2022/2022-topic-01-team-04/weekly-reports/week2.md

 - Why does GT have different shades of grey
 - how excactly do they evaluate the ground truths
-    -how can they see some cells which are actually not visible, when they do it manually -Timing Presentation
+    -how can they see some cells which are actually not visible, when they do it manually
+- Timing Presentation
--Dice score (whole data set?, one representative image) -Power Point zeigen
+- Dice score (whole data set?, one representative image)
+- Power Point zeigen
+- Datensätze wie tiefgreifend erklären?
+(Zeit knapp)

 ## Plans for next weeks